-Synopsis: Information and disability studies that reference religion and disabilities, includes religious beliefs, purpose, and treatment in regards to the disabled.
-Studies on the relationship between religion and disability, in particular the history of Christianity, attitudes towards disability have varied greatly.
-Overall, religion tends to give people something to believe in, provides a sense of structure and typically offer a group of people to connect with over similar beliefs.
+Synopsis: Information and disability studies that reference religion and disabilities, includes religious beliefs, purpose, and treatment regarding the disabled.
+In studies on the relationship between religion and disability, in particular, the history of Christianity, attitudes towards disability have varied considerably.
+Overall, religion tends to give people something to believe in, provides a sense of structure, and typically offers a group of people to connect with over similar beliefs.

 Christians commonly adopt the prevailing medical model of disability.
 This model is based on what non-disabled people think is best for persons with disabilities.
-Studies on the relationship between religion and disability, in particular the history of Christianity, attitudes towards disability have varied greatly.
+In studies on the relationship between religion and disability, in particular, the history of Christianity, attitudes towards disability have varied greatly.

-In the Middle Ages, there were two prevailing approaches to those with disabilities.
-Some priests and scholars took the view that disability was a punishment from God for committing sins, as is often described in the Bible.
+In the Middle Ages, there were two general approaches to those with disabilities.
+Some priests and scholars believed that disability was a punishment from God for committing sins, as is frequently described in the Bible.
 Others believed that those with disabilities were more pious than non-disabled people.

 Today, disability is still linked with sin in some denominations of the church and in some cultures where Christianity is the predominant religion.
 Christians with disabilities also report feeling unwelcome when attending church.
-Many families of children with disabilities in America report feeling excluded from Church services because of the attitudes of other members of the congregation.
+Many families of children with disabilities in America report feeling excluded from Church services because of the attitudes of other congregation members.
 On the other hand, some Christians feel that their faith means they have a duty to care for those with disabilities.

 In Islam, the cause of disability is not attributed to wrongdoing by the disabled person or their parents.
 Islam views disability as a challenge set by Allah.
-In fact the Qur'an urges people to treat people with intellectual disabilities with kindness and to protect people with disabilities.
+The Qur'an urges people to treat people with intellectual disabilities with kindness and to protect people with disabilities.
 Muhammed is shown to treat disabled people with respect.

-In Contemporary Islam in Saudi Arabia, there is a strong focus on equality for children and adults with special needs, which is based on Islam's views on disability.
+In Contemporary Islam in Saudi Arabia, there is a strong focus on equality for children and adults with special needs based on Islam's views on disability.

 Disability and World Religions